placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 ---
 layout: post
+title: 'Socrates vs Sin: Ta-Nehisi Coates on the Role of Knowledge in Systemic Racism'
+author: Pablo Travieso
+date: '2016-10-27'
+permalink: socrates-vs-sin
 published: true
-title: Socrates vs Sin
-date: '2016-10-27'
-author: Paulos Diametros
 ---

 ### Background

-There is an ancient dilemma in ethical philosophy which has persisted to this day, and wormed its way into the language and politics of American racism.
+There is a fundamental interpretive dilemma in ancient ethics, which has persisted to this day.
 It can be characterized as the result of two competing and deeply-ingrained interpretive frameworks, corresponding more or less to the Socratic and Christian understandings of *wrong action*:

 ------------